 - Low Sales Efficiency (i.e. Revenue Per $1 Spent on Sales & Marketing)

 - Inefficient Accounts Receivable (A/R) Collection

 Opportunities in SWOT Analysis

-Opportunities refer to the external areas to allocate capital that represent potential profits for the company, if properly capitalized upon.
+Opportunities refer to the external areas to allocate capital that represents potential profits for the company if properly capitalized upon.

 - How can operations be made more efficient (e.g. leverage technology)?

 - Are our competitors more “innovative” than us?

 - Which type of expansion opportunities is out there?

 - What untapped market segments could we attempt to enter?